As businesses grow the demands for network storage increase, they follow a natural

 storage (NAS) or storage area networking (SAN).

-The full promise of storage not directly attached to the server is best fulfilled by implementing
+The full promise of storage not directly-attached to the server is best fulfilled

-a SAN, which has advantages in performance, reliability, availability, and provisioning.
+by implementing a SAN, which has advantages in performance, reliability, availability,

 But the overwhelming benefit of SAN storage often gives storage administrators the

 false impression that by simply implementing a SAN and following the vendor's instructions,

 they will achieve the best possible performance and reliability in their Windows